-Ezzah Mahmud takes in Yihwen Chen’s documentary about Malaysia’s blind national footballers.
+Ezzah Mahmud takes in the director’s cut of Yihwen Chen’s documentary about Malaysia’s blind national footballers.

 It is so easy for us to forget how a disabled professional athlete would live their life day by day, without being able to see, let alone feel that experience.
 We can never truly know how and what it would be like.
 We can only assume and imagine the best we can.
 ‘Eye on the Ball’ is one documentary that shines a light on that, giving us a glimpse of that life.